 Notice: Not everyone agrees that the counter is disgusting, or a mess.
 My dog wouldn’t think of the dishes as dirty.
 Technically, the dishes aren’t EVERYWHERE and only I feel embarrassed.

-Just knowing that the adjectives are optional gives me space to decide how I want to think about the kitchen counter and dishes.
-I can instead decide to think: “There are dishes on my kitchen counter.
+Knowing that the adjectives are optional gives me space to decide how I want to think about the kitchen counter and dishes.
+I could choose to think: “There are dishes on my kitchen counter.
 I am going to load the dishwasher and wash them”.
 No problem.
 No drama.
 Done.

-If you choose poorly, you create negativity.
-If you choose wisely, you create positivity.
+If you choose poorly, you create a negative experience for yourself.
+If you choose wisely, you create momentum.

 Here is one I hear often when I am coaching.
 I bolded the facts.
 Notice how different adjectives create different feelings: